core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Group communication can be beneficial to control actuators that need to act in synchrony, as a group, with strict timing (latency) requirements.
 Examples are office lighting, stage lighting, street lighting, or audio alert/Public Address systems. {{Sections 3.4 and 3.5 of RFC7390}} showed examples of lighting control of a group of 6LoWPAN-connected lights.

 ### Device Group Status Request ###
 To properly monitor the status of systems, there may be a need for ad-hoc, unplanned status updates.
 Group communication can be used to quickly send out a request to a (potentially large) number of devices for specific information.
 Each device then responds back with the requested data.
 Those devices that did not respond to the request can optionally be polled again via reliable unicast communication to complete the dataset.
-The device group may be defined e.g. as "all temperature sensors on floor 3", or "all lights in wing B".
+The device group may be defined e.g., as "all temperature sensors on floor 3", or "all lights in wing B".
 For example, it could be a status request for device temperature, most recent sensor event detected, firmware version, network load, and/or battery level.

 ### Network-wide Query ###
 In some cases a whole network or subnet of multiple IP devices needs to be queried for status or other information.
 This is similar to the previous use case except that the device group is not defined in terms of its function/type but in terms of its network location.
 Technically this is also similar to distributed service discovery ({{sec-uc-sd}}) where a query is processed by all devices on a network - except that the query is not about services offered by the device, but rather specific operational data is requested.